 Non-probate property, outside the recovery reach in PA:

-• Real estate held in joint tenancy with right of survivorship (passes to surviving joint tenant by operation of law)
+• Real estate held in joint tenancy with right of survivorship (passes to the surviving joint tenant by operation of law)

 • Bank accounts with POD beneficiaries